Nothing ever happens by chance and community is no exception.

 - Giving your friends the benefit of the doubt

-Praying 2018 is a year you see God’s richness in your relationships!
+Praying you see God’s richness in your relationships this year!
 May you surprise yourself by stepping out of your comfort zone, planning ahead and creating a new community habit that builds a lifetime friendship.